-Level 1 - Quoted prices in active markets for identical assets and liabilities;

-Level 2 - Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and

-Level 3 - Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Quoted prices in active markets for identical assets and liabilities; - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities; and - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.

 Assets and liabilities measured at fair value are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.
-The Company classifies money market funds, corporate bonds and U.S. treasury securities as Level 1 investments as the Company uses quoted prices in active markets for identical assets to determine the fair value.
-The Company classifies commercial paper as Level 2 investments as the Company uses quoted prices for similar assets sourced from certain third-party pricing services.
+The Company classifies money market funds, U.S. government treasury securities and U.S. government agency securities as Level 1 investments as the Company uses quoted prices in active markets for identical assets to determine the fair value.
+The Company classifies corporate bonds as Level 2 investments as the Company uses quoted prices for similar assets sourced from certain third-party pricing services.
 The third-party pricing services generally utilize industry standard valuation models for which all significant inputs are observable, either directly or indirectly, to estimate the price or fair value of the securities.
 The primary input generally includes reported trades of or quotes on the same or similar securities.
 The Company does not make additional judgments or assumptions made to the pricing data sourced from the third-party pricing services.